LeDDGroup/typescript-transform-paths/README.md

 ### Others

-If you'd still like to use the transformer, it is now possible to do programmatically, with or without a `Program` instance.
+If you'd still like to use the transformer, it is now possible to do so programmatically, with or without a `Program` instance.
 This can be done via `ts-node` or the compiler API using `ts.transform()`.

-Here is an example of how to register `ts-node` with the transformer
+Here is an example of how to register `ts-node` with the transformer:

 ```ts
 import transformer, { TsTransformPathsConfig } from 'typescript-transform-paths';